hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

-In this blog post, I will describe how to use Kasten K10 to backup and restore stateful applications on a K8s cluster deployed in HPE GreenLake for Private Cloud Enterprise.
-Kasten K10 leverages the volume snapshot capability in the HPE Container Storage Interface (CSI) driver for K8s, which allows it to connect to various HPE storage systems in K8s.
-It offers a powerful and intuitive interface and platform that enables you to easily backup and restore the persistent volumes of your stateful applications in the cluster.
+In this blog post, I will describe how to use Kasten K10 to backup and restore stateful applications deployed in a K8s cluster in HPE GreenLake for Private Cloud Enterprise.
+Kasten K10 leverages the volume snapshot capability in HPE Container Storage Interface (CSI) driver for K8s, which allows it to connect to various HPE storage systems in K8s.
+It offers a powerful and intuitive interface and platform that enables to easily backup and restore persistent volumes of the stateful applications in the cluster.

 ### Prerequisites